juranki/sveltekit-cdk/README.md

 # SvelteKit CDK Adapter

-> **Note: 2022-02-12**
+> ### WARNING: Not for production, yet!!
-> Radically narrowed scope of the project to be able to focus on ease of use and robustness.
-Dropped support for  regular lambda SSR and CDK v1
+>
-### WARNING: Not for production, yet!!
+> No compatibility between versions is garanteed while in [initial development](https://semver.org/#spec-item-4).
+It's recommended to use exact version in `package.json` to avoid suprices.

 This repo contains tooling to deploy SvelteKit sites to AWS using CDK.